 The IDB (Inter-American Development Bank) is the leading source of development financing for Latin America and the Caribbean, with a strong commitment to achieve measurable results, increased integrity, transparency and accountability.
 IDB has an evolving reform agenda that seeks to increase their development impact in the region.

 IDB is a regular bank but also unique in some key respects.
-Besides loans, they also provide grants, technical assistance and does research.
+Besides loans, they also provide grants, technical assistance and do research.

 Link to website: www.iadb.org

 The ILO (International Labour Organization), Skills and Employability Department, was one of the initiative takers to WAPES and still has the role as an observer within WAPES.
 The ILO is a United Nations agency dealing with labour issues, particularly international labour standards and decent work for all.
 The ILO aims to ensure that it serves the needs of working women and men by bringing together governments, employers and workers to set labour standards, develop policies and devise programmes.

 Link to website: www.ilo.org

 The IOM (International Organization for Migration) is the leading inter-governmental organisation in the field of migration and works closely with governmental, intergovernmental and non-governmental partners.
 IOM provides services and advice to governments and migrants.
 IOM works to help ensure the orderly and humane management of migration, to promote international cooperation on migration issues, to assist in the search for practical solutions to migration problems and to provide humanitarian assistance to migrants in need, including refugees and internally displaced people.

 Link to website: www.iom.int